 At the end of two years, their plan is to a Series B round of financing.
 Investors in the Series A round can roll their money into the Series B at a 20% discount.
 That's a highly competitive offer.
 The ultimate goal is either an IPO or a Series C round of financing that would return Series A investors 10x their original investment.

 Is this a riskier investment?
 Absolutely.
 Is it less risky than other Series A investments?
 Maybe.
 The fact that the investment is for accredited investors says the investment is riskier.
 Accredited investors are, supposedly, more sophisticated investors who have a better understanding of investment risk.
 That point is arguable.

 Everyone needs to determine what level of risk they're willing to take.
 I can tell you this.
 Very few VC investments have quality real estate securing their notes.
 If you're an accredited investor wanting to get into a real estate company for a smaller initial investment, DiversyFund's Series A is worthy of your consideration.

-Here are more details from DiversyFund to explain the further
+Here are more details from DiversyFund to explain them further.

 Well, there you have it – the REIT investing basics and the various ways to get started in real estate.
 REITs come in a variety of shapes and sizes.
 If you're retired and looking for a good income investment, publically traded REITs may be the right choice.

-If you're looking for growth in your real estate, residential, commercial, and mixed-use properties are a good option.
+If you're looking for growth in your real estate, residential, commercial, and mixed-use properties are good options.
 The barrier to entry to those is high.
 You have to be an accredited investor with loads of cash.
-As we said early on, real estate is an asset that many wealthy people have used to build their fortunes.
+As we said early on, real estate is an asset that many wealthy people have built their fortunes.
 As the saying goes, you have to have money to make money.

 REIT investing doesn't have to be complicated.
 I hope we've given you enough good information to decide if and how is the best way for you to start.